mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/wrap-services-odata.md

 ### 7.1 Third-Party Service Connector {#3rd-party}

-You can use the features released in Studio Pro [9.17](/releasenotes/studio-pro/9.17/) to build a connector that wraps a third-party service API as OData.
+You can use the features described in this document to build a connector that wraps a third-party service API as OData.

 For example, say you want to build an app that works with the [Twitter v2 REST API](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api).
 You would like a simple app where you can enter the ID of a Twitter user and view their latest tweets and followers.